johntoby/promed-website/README.md

 ## Getting Started

-First use npm to install dependdencies
+First use npm to install dependdencies to install the necerrary dependencies for the application to run
 ```bash
 $ npm install
 ```